PiusLim373/drone_control/README.md

 #### Checkpoint 4
 For the next 15steps, activate the back rotor 3 and rotor 4 and the quadcopter will rotate perform pitch rotation.
 ![](asset/docs/drone_pitch_rotation.png)

+#### Checkpoint 5
+Reset the environment, spawn the quadcopter and wait for it to reach a stable stationary state.

 ### 3. Unit Tests
 ```